Reviews You Can Rely On

 Water Resistance

-The Beta uses Gore-Tex in a 3-layer construction — a Gore-Tex membrane inside of two thin layers, all sandwiched together.
+The Beta uses Gore-Tex in a 3-layer construction, meaning a Gore-Tex membrane inside of two thin layers, all sandwiched together.
 This keeps the rain and snow out while still breathing well enough to expel sweat.
-After extensive testing, we are confident that this jacket is one of the most stormworthy models we tested.
+After extensive testing, we are confident that this jacket is one of the more stormworthy models in the current lineup.

 arc'teryx beta jacket - the beta uses a 3-layer gore-tex construction and an excellent...